 - Backup your device – This one is really important and should be done at least once a week.
 There are countless stories of parents losing priceless images or videos of their kids when a phone is dropped or damaged, and there are cases when it cannot be repaired/files can’t be recovered.
 Don’t let this happen to you!
 Back everything up to a cloud service of your choice – and do it regularly.
 Learn about backing up on iOS and on Android;

 - Don’t jailbreak/root your phone – When you jailbreak your phone, it essentially removes all security controls on your device, including setting some default access passwords.
 What does this mean?
 Well, your phone is able to be scanned on a public network and someone could easily access your device using these logins without you even being aware that it’s happening.
 This can lead to data loss and possibly a full compromise of your device; your entries could be recorded and forwarded to someone else.
 If you use mobile banking, this could lead to your account balances being transferred to another account or in some extreme cases – identify theft.

 This may sound pretty scary, and in some cases, it truly can be.
 Just remember to be vigilant and ensure you are taking all measures to keep your data and your child’s data safe.

-With these five tips in play for children using computers, you’re doing your part to keep your data safe and secure.
-Stay tuned in the coming weeks for Part Two when we will discuss security tips for families using mobile devices.
+With these tips in play for children using mobile devices, you’re doing your part to keep your data safe and secure.
+Stay tuned in the coming weeks for Part Three, when we will discuss security tips for families using ChromeBooks.